rHuggler/django-todo/README.md

 # django-todo
-This is a simple to-do list RESTFul API.
+This is a simple to-do list application divided in two parts: a RESTful API and a Web Application client.

 #### Technologies
+- Vue.js 2.5.2
 - Python 3.6.4
 - Django 2.0.2
 - django-rest-framework 3.7.7